Bryan Kohberger agrees to plea deal to avoid death penalty in Idaho student killings

 An assistant at the Kootenai County Public Defender’s office told CNN “no comment” about the news of the plea deal.

 Last week, a judge rejected a bid from Kohberger’s defense to delay the trial and dismissed the defense’s request to propose an “alternate perpetrator” theory.
-The trial had already been delayed numerous times due to disputes about evidence and witnesses, as well as a change of venue from Latah County to the state capital of Boise.
 The judge had also barred Kohberger’s defense from entering an official alibi – since no one could vouch for where he was during the time of the killings.

 A not guilty plea was previously entered on Kohberger’s behalf.